“Never doubt that a small group of thoughtful, committed people can change the world. Indeed, it is the only thing that ever has."

 Yaye Sophietou Diop joined Speak Up Africa team in February 2016 after working for 2 years on communication for behavioral change around issues related to maternal, neonatal and child health.

-Holder of a master’s degree in strategic communication, Sophietou is in charge of planning and implementing projects around sanitation and gender.
+Holder of a master’s degree in strategic communication, Sophietou is in charge of planning and coordinating Speak Up Africa’s programs.
+She ensures cohesion within the programs’ team, and assures linkages among all issue areas.
 Her work focuses mainly on formative research, strategy development, training and coaching in the implementation of communication and advocacy activities.

 Passionate about research, she has worked on topics related to health, agriculture, equity, gender and sanitation.